hfoffani/hypolambda/README.md

 ### How do I get set up? ###

+* You will need either Visual Studio o Xamarin Studio.
 * Check out the repository.
 * Open the solution with Visual Studio.
-(Xamarin build is broken due to native unsupport of NUnit 3.0).
 * The IDE should download all the necessary components.
 * Compile and run the tests.
 * Run the console application.

+You can build and run the tests in OSX or Linux using the Makefile in the command line shell.

+Running the tests under Xamarin Studio is currently not supported because the IDE doesn't integrate the NUnit console version 3.

 ### Grammar ###